FPGAwars/apio/COMMANDS.md

   Examples:
     apio upload
-    apio upload --sram
+    apio upload --sram  # See SRAM restrictions below

   The command programs the board’s default configuration memory, which is typically a non-volatile FLASH memory.
 For SRAM programming (also known as ICE programming), use the '--sram' option, subject to the following restrictions:

-  1. The board must use the iceprog programmer or a programmer whose name begins with iceprog.
+  1. The board must use the 'iceprog' programmer or a programmer whose name begins with 'iceprog'.

   2. The board must support SRAM programming and be configured accordingly.
 Refer to your board’s documentation for details (SRAM